Aelysium-Group/declarative-yaml/README.md

 ```

 # ⚠️ Config print formatting is not currently finished! ⚠️
+Configs are functional and can generate perfectly fine.
+They just don't contain comments and have effectively zero formatting.

 ## Quick Intro
 To get started, use the DeclarativeYAML class.